amitdev3/Loan-Default-Data-Analysis/README.md

 - Analyze demographic and financial factors that influence loan default rates
 - Explore the relationship between credit score, DTI ratio, and interest rates
 - Identify high-risk borrower segments
-- Visualize trends over time using the `Loan Date`
+- Visualize trends over time using the `YOY Amount Change by year`, `YTD Loan Amount by Marital Status`,`Loan by Education type`

 ## 🛠 Tools Used:
 - **Power BI** – for interactive dashboards, slicers, conditional formatting, and bookmarks